 - Quit getting a coffee in a plastic cup and instead take your own mug.

-- Always pack a tote back for when you go food shopping.
+- Always pack a cotton tote bag for when you go food shopping.
 (Buy on Amazon or REI)

-- Invest in grocery bags so that you don’t have to use plastic ones.
+- Invest in mesh grocery bags so that you don’t have to use plastic ones.